 Hello smoothie lovers! 🙋🏻

-If you are unfamiliar with the term ‘bilberries’, then you might still be familiar with its North American cousin: the blueberry.
+Don’t know what bilberries are?
 Basically, bilberries are European blueberries.
 The two berries are very similar, but there are some differences.
 Bilberries grow wild in forests in northern Europe, including Britain, and are usually not cultivated.
 Their color is dark blue, almost black.
 In Finland and other northern European countries people go to forests to pick bilberries straight from the bushes.
 Bilberries are nowadays considered a superfood, thanks to their high concentration of vitamins and antioxidants.

 I find bilberries less sweet than the grown North American blueberries.
 For me, this is a good thing; I like the more acidic taste of the bilberry.
 Another positive thing with forest-grown bilberries is that they, naturally, are organic.
 This is probably not the case with the often conspicuously big blueberries…